 To contact Jay, email firstname.lastname@example.org.

-Though she grew up in the Northwest Suburbs of Chicago, Jennifer’s heart has been in Colorado since the moment she arrived at that dude ranch in Durango when she was 16.
-She came to the University of Colorado in Boulder for school in the mid-’90s, fell in love with the mountains, and still hasn’t left.
+Though she grew up in the suburbs of Chicago, Jennifer’s heart has been in Colorado since the moment she arrived at a dude ranch in Durango when she was 16.
+She came to the University of Colorado in Boulder for school, fell in love with the mountains, and still hasn’t left.

-After earning a Bachelor’s Degree in Geology, Jennifer spent a number of years working as an Environmental Chemist for the U.S. Geological Survey before returning to school to earn an MBA with an emphasis in Human Resources Management from the University of Colorado in Denver.
-After graduate school, she headed west to Vail where she spent four years as the Development Director for Ski & Snowboard Club Vail.
-After a brief stint in other youth sports management, she returned to the ski industry and accepted her second Executive Director role with the Park City, Utah-based World Cup Dreams Foundation where she helped to build the non-profit from the ground up, from logo design to website creation to successfully fundraising in order to provide insurance for U.S. Ski Team members.
+After earning a Bachelor’s Degree in Geology, Jennifer worked as an Environmental Chemist for the U.S. Geological Survey before returning to school to earn an MBA with an emphasis in Human Resources Management.
+After graduate school, she headed to Vail where she spent four years as the Development Director for Ski & Snowboard Club Vail.
+After a brief stint in other youth sports, she returned to the ski industry and accepted her second Executive Director role with the Park City, Utah-based World Cup Dreams Foundation where she helped to build the non-profit from the ground up, from logo design to website creation to successfully fundraising in order to provide insurance for U.S. Ski Team members.

-Jennifer loves Colorado history and proudly proclaims it was the highest grade earned while getting her Geology degree.
+Jennifer loves Colorado history and proudly proclaims it was the highest grade earned in college.
 More recently captivated by Route 66, Americana, and neon signs, she is the trip planner for our travel blog adventures and her head full of interesting, yet useless, knowledge keeps our social media fun.
 Her goal is to someday have her picture taken with every mountain pass sign in Colorado.